wmanley/git-meld/README.rst

 EXAMPLE
 =======

-    Show the differences between HEAD and your working directory:
+    Show the differences between the staging area and your working directory:
         $ git meld

+    Show the differences between HEAD and the staging area (i.e. what would be commited if you were commit now:
+        $ git meld --cached

     Show the differences between two commits ago and the working directory:
         $ git meld HEAD^^